jaredly/j3/docs/Compilation Story.md

 hmmmm.

 wait
-but then, what do you do when you do an operation to the AST? oh I guess that's when you print it back? maintaining cursor position? hmmm I guess so.
+but then, what do you do when you do an operation to the (T)AST? oh I guess that's when you print it back? maintaining cursor position? hmmm I guess so.

 Ok, and comments?
-I think we'll only have delimited, inlineable comments.
+I think we'll only have delimited, inlineable comments. they'll be nabbed out of the CST, and plopped back in again?
+Info being "next to X node"